JochenFM/Milestone_2/README.md

+*Game Functionality*

+I played the game repeatedly to test functionality and invited the entire family and some of my friends to play and test.
+The game has thus been played by user aged between 6 and 64.
+Collectively, it was shown that:

+- game is winable within the alotted time for young and old,
+- timer and background music starts when Click to Start overlay is clicked,
+- matched pairs are disabled and cannt be clicked again,
+- if pairs are matched, bell sound is triggered (although intermittently only),
+- repeated clicks on matching pairs does not effect click counter and matched cards are only counted as one match,
+- time running out before all pairs are found triggers Game Over Overlay and Game Over Sound,
+- matching pairs stay face up,
+- cards stay face-up long enough for user to see images,
+- flipped cards that are not a match return to default position face-down,
+- all pairs found within alotted time triggers Victory Overlay and Sound,
+- timer stops when game is won,
+- user can proceed via Victory overlay to prize.html,
+- from prize.html user can click back to restart the game.

 Now we can come back to some of the user stories mentioned above (2.1) to see how the requirements have been met:

 - "As a general user, I would like to enjoy a simple memory card game with a visually appealing format and uplifting music."